So What is Keto Flu Anyways!?

 I recommend using Lo Salt or any similar blend that has potassium and sodium.
 My other go to remedy is a nightly drink of Calm.
 This is a magnesium drink that I swear by and I still use it almost every night.
 Not only does Calm prevent leg cramps but it also keeps me regular, which can be an issue for low carbers.
 It is truly a great product!

-Symptoms of Keto Flu
+What are the Symptoms of Keto Flu

 Besides the keto flu symptoms that I had personally (listed below), many people also suffer from diarrhea, nausea and leg cramps.